SUS32A7/Za/README.md

 ---

-## 🧵 Session Persistence
+## Session Persistence

-Pass an `X-Session-Id` header to pin a conversation thread across requests.
-Send `X-Fresh-Session: true` to force a new chat.
-Sessions auto-expire after 30 minutes of inactivity.
+Pass `X-Session-Id` to pin a conversation thread across requests.
+Use `X-Fresh-Session: true` to start a new one.
+Sessions expire after 30 minutes of inactivity.

 ```bash
 curl -X POST http://localhost:3001/v1/chat/completions \